 Bitcoin, created in 2009, is the first decentralized cryptocurrency.
 Like many cryptocurrencies, it’s not tied to any government or issuing authority, and there’s no middleman involved when it’s used to purchase goods.
 Most of its concepts have been applied to other fields, and replicated in other cryptocurrencies.
 Bitcoin denotes both the name of the network and the currency that’s built on top of it.
 Its symbol is BTC.
-Bitcoins are a tradable asset on Robinhood.
-You can buy and sell fractions of BTC.
-The minimum order size is 0.00001 BTC.
-Keep in Mind: Bitcoin is not a stock and your cryptocurrency investments are not protected by SIPC.
+Bitcoin is tradable on Robinhood Crypto, and you can buy and sell fractions of BTC.
+The minimum order size is 0.000001 BTC.
+Bitcoin is not a stock and your cryptocurrency investments are not protected by SIPC.

 Bitcoin Cash, launched in 2017, was created as an offshoot of Bitcoin that allows faster transactions on the network.
 Similar to Bitcoin, Bitcoin Cash is capped at 21 million coins.
 Its symbol is BCH.
-Bitcoin Cash is tradable on Robinhood, and you can buy and sell fractions of BCH.
-The minimum order size is 0.00001 BCH, and the smallest amount you can buy or sell is 0.00000001 BCH.
+Bitcoin Cash is tradable on Robinhood Crypto, and you can buy and sell fractions of BCH.
+The minimum order size is 0.001 BCH.
 Bitcoin Cash is not a stock and your cryptocurrency investments are not protected by SIPC.

 Bitcoin SV, launched in 2018, was created as a spinoff of the Bitcoin Cash blockchain aimed to adjust the protocol in favor of larger block size limits.
-Bitcoin SV is tradeable on Robinhood, and you can buy and sell fractions of BSV.
-The Bitcoin SV symbol is BSV, and the minimum order size is 0.00001000 BSV.
+Its symbol is BSV.
+Bitcoin SV is tradeable on Robinhood Crypto, and you can buy and sell fractions of BSV.
+The minimum order size is 0.0001 BSV.
 Bitcoin SV is not a stock and your cryptocurrency investments are not protected by SIPC.

 Like Bitcoin, Ethereum is a digital currency based on a blockchain technology.
 Though the applications of Ethereum extend beyond currency, the coin, technically called an Ether, is a tradable asset on Robinhood.
 Its symbol is ETH.
-You can buy and sell fractions of ETH.
-The minimum order size is 0.001 ETH, and the smallest allowable quantity increment is 0.000001 ETH.
-For example, you can place an order for 0.001001 ETH, but not 0.000999 ETH.
-Keep in Mind: Ethereum is not a stock and your cryptocurrency investments are not protected by SIPC.
+Ethereum is tradable on Robinhood Crypto, and you can buy and sell fractions of ETH.
+The minimum order size is 0.0001 ETH.
+Ethereum is not a stock and your cryptocurrency investments are not protected by SIPC.

 Litecoin was launched in 2011 as an alternative cryptocurrency to Bitcoin.
 Like Bitcoin, it’s based on blockchain technology.
 Litecoin has quickly become one of the most popular cryptocurrencies because of its fast transfer confirmation times when compared to Bitcoin.
 Its symbol is LTC.
-Litecoin is tradable on Robinhood, and you can buy and sell fractions of LTC.
-The minimum order size is 0.001 LTC, and the smallest amount you can buy or sell is 0.00000001 LTC.
+Litecoin is tradable on Robinhood Crypto, and you can buy and sell fractions of LTC.
+The minimum order size is 0.001 LTC.
 Litecoin is not a stock and your cryptocurrency investments are not protected by SIPC.